renzol2/brain/docs/envelope.md

 An **envelope** is a function representing change in some parameter over time.

 - at minimum, an [[amplitude]] envelope specifies attack time and release time
-- particles cannot move or stop instantaneously
+- air particles, and therefore [[sound-waves|sound]], cannot move or stop instantaneously

 ## ADSR